NeuroTechX/ntx_slack_archive/neurotechedu.md

  >thanks Ryan, I absolutely agree that it's important :slightly_smiling_face: I was just joking a bit.
 Not being a native speaker I am sure it would be hard for me to realize about the differences, but thanks for pointing out the spell-checker on Atom!
 As soon as we decide the standard I will set it up!

+11/13/2017 11:15 PM

+ **sheida** :

+ >Def doesn't matter as l no as its consistent, I'm writing a book for oxford press in US English lol